Actions

 3 - Custom Message (Experts only)

-Most generic windows messages are just a number and possibly some parms.
+Most generic Windows messages are just a number and possibly some parms.
 For instance, msg 275 is WM_TIMER.
-Using a programmer tool like Spy++ you can monitor windows and see what messages get since and duplicate them with Toolfish to automate tasks or features.
+Using a programmer tool like Spy++ you can monitor windows to see what messages get sent, and duplicate them with Toolfish to automate tasks or features.

 Delay